-The CEASE Network is a collaboration of pioneering cities committed to reducing sex-buying by 20 percent in two years.
+The CEASE Network is a collaboration of pioneering cities committed to reducing sex-buying.
 This action-oriented network is dedicated to innovating, testing, and sharing strategies with a proven impact on deterring people from buying sex in many major metropolitan areas, including Atlanta, Boston, Chicago (Cook County, IL), Dallas (North Texas), Denver, Houston, Oakland (Alameda County, CA), Phoenix, Portland (Multnomah County, OR), San Diego, and Seattle (King County, WA).
 The learning from these cities will create a blueprint for reducing demand at the local level, while fueling a national movement to end sexual exploitation in the United States.

 Sex trafficking and sex buying is an inherently harmful industry that puts countless people and communities at risk.
 And evidence is growing that combating sex-buying is a crucial–but often overlooked–component of a comprehensive approach to ending the illegal sex trade.
 To put it simply: No buyers, no business.